allanShady/Primavera-V9-api-2020-class/README.md

 Contains all samples discussed in our internal classes (VBA and .net core - C#)

 ### Why?
-We created this project to growth the primavara community (especial in Moz) that can build amazing products to help the companies achieve more results.
+We created this project to help Moz primavera community grow and to be able to develop amazing products to help the companies achieve more results.

 ### Contents
 - [ ] VBA sintax overview